Sapir–Whorf hypothesis (Linguistic Relativity Hypothesis)

 Gentner, Dedre, and Susan Goldin-Meadow, eds.
 2003.
 Language in mind: Advances in the study of language and thought .
 Cambridge, MA: MIT Press.

 Gumperz, John J., and Stephen C. Levinson, eds.
 1996.
 Rethinking linguistic relativity .
-Papers presented at the Werner-Gren Symposium 112, held in Ocho Rios, Jamaica, in May 1991.
+Studies in the Social and Cultural Foundations of Language 17.
 Cambridge, UK: Cambridge Univ.
 Press.

 back to top